CLowbrow/sandbox-remote-evals/README.md

 ```bash
 UV_CACHE_DIR="$PWD/.uv-cache" uv run modal run modal_enron_sandbox.py::print_image_id
 ```

+This prints a final `im-...` image ID.
+Use the final printed image ID, not any intermediate image IDs shown in build logs.

 The healthcheck starts Postgres, checks row counts, verifies the pgvector extension and vector index, confirms the maildir volume is mounted, prints the